 The College has treasury management arrangements in place to manage cash flows, banking arrangements and the risks associated with those activities.
 Short-term borrowing for temporary revenue purposes is authorised by the Principal.
-All other borrowing requires the authorisation of the Corporation.
+All other borrowing requires the authorisation of the Corporation and all borrowing requires approval from the Department of Education.